157m2, Private house

 Tatsumi Terado Structural Studio

-Tokyo is a center of architectural experimentation, the result of a particular combination of creativity, liberal regulations, and economics.
-Usually creativity is assumed to come from designers willfully exploring interesting paths.
+Tokyo is a centre of architectural experimentation, the result of a particular combination of creativity, liberal regulations, and economics.
+Usually creativity is assumed to come from designers wilfully exploring interesting paths.
 Possibly that is true today, but in the 1960’s, when Tokyo was expanding with few controls, the city was built by its inhabitants directly.
 Highly experimental, extremely reactive, homes were pure reflections of daily life; a multi-family household built over a parking lot; a single room for rent built below the main house; a shop on the ground floor with private stairs extending directly from the curb; balconies and additions extended the homes beyond their core without nuance or subtlety.
 Primitive but inventive the homes spoke directly to the city.

 Formal experimentation is often lost in the chaos of Tokyo but we are entering another period of massive change.
 It is time to engage the city more directly.